gomorpheus/morpheus-apidoc/source/includes/_monitor_groups.md

-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load checks updated  timestamp is more recent or equal to the date specified deleted | undefined | Used to specify you can load previously deleted checks.
-Useful for synchronizing deleted records in your client side store.
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load checks updated  timestamp is more recent or equal to the date specified deleted | false | Pass true to see checks that have been deleted.

 <aside class="success">